Rapid Rise of India's PMS Industry

 Portfolio managers provide tailored investment services suitable to individual investors.

-portfolio manager basically manages money in two routes, namely, discretionary and non-discretionary basis.
+A portfolio manager basically manages money in two routes, namely, discretionary and non-discretionary basis.

-portfolio manager enjoys full discretion with regard to management of funds as per client needs.
+In a discretionary portfolio, a portfolio manager enjoys full discretion with regard to management of funds as per client needs.

-portfolio manager does not have any discretion to invest a client’s money – but the PM manages the funds as per the investment decisions of the client.
+However, in case of a non-discretionary portfolio, a portfolio manager does not have any discretion to invest a client’s money – but the PM manages the funds as per the investment decisions of the client.

 Most of the money under PMS industry in India is managed via discretionary route.